How to Prune Raspberry and Blackberry Plants

 Summer-bearing (floricane) raspberries will provide one large harvest, usually in late summer or early fall.
-These raspberries bear fruit on 2-year-old canes, the ones that sprouted the previous season.
-Summer-bearing raspberries can be further categorized as early season, mid-season, and late season in terms of when they bear fruit.
+These raspberries bear fruit on two-year-old canes, the ones that sprouted the previous season.
+Summer-bearing raspberries can be further categorized as early season, mid-season, and late-season in terms of when they bear fruit.
 The harvest period lasts about four to five weeks.

 In late winter or early spring, prune all canes (or stems) that bore fruit the previous year.
 They won't fruit again.
 These canes will have grayish, peeling bark.
 Cut them off near ground level using loppers or bypass pruners.

 Remove any spindly or very short canes, using sharp pruners

 Thinning the rest of the canes will allow for about four or five of the healthiest, tallest, and fattest canes left per foot along the entire length of the row.

-Tie the canes to fencing or stakes for support
+Tie the canes to fencing or stakes for support, using flexible plant ties.

 During the summer, prune any dead, broken, or diseased canes that you spot.
 Also, remove any canes that sprout up outside the designated row area.

 Everbearing (primocane) raspberries aren't really everbearing.
 But they generally have two harvests per season: one in mid to late summer and one in fall.
 The fall crop will probably be a bit lighter and is produced on canes that developed during the current season.
 Many everbearing raspberries bear so late in the fall that they are not practical for gardeners in short-season climates.
 If you want everbearing raspberries to produce two crops each year, prune them as you would summer-bearing raspberries.
 But if you want to force a single larger crop in the fall, use the following procedure.

 Prune back the entire raspberry bush to ground level in early spring.